RanRhoads84/debgpt7.8-with-vectorDB/README.md

 We have implemented it as a special feature in the `debgpt` tool.
 You can use this functionality through the `--mapreduce|-x` argument.
-We need the `--ask|-A` argument to tell LLM what kind of question we want to ask so it can extract the right information.
-If `--ask|-A` is not provided, the tool will simply assume that you want to summarize the provided information.
+We need the `--ask|-A|-a` argument to tell LLM what kind of question we want to ask so it can extract the right information.
+If `--ask|-A|-a` is not provided, the tool will simply assume that you want to summarize the provided information.

 Some usage examples are as follows: